MasamichiKanakubo/pg-excrcise1/README.md

 ### About me
 - Ritumeikan Univ(admission: 2023) FSD Course
-- I take the class programming-lang-1 and exercise-1 on Firday
+- I take the class programming-lang-1 and exercise-1 on Friday